CoolJester/kasi-kota-api/readme.md

 - Get Menu List
 *will add some CRUD at a later stage*

+## User
+GET - `/api/userId`
+- Get a random guid to use for user identification

 ## Order
 GET - `/api/order/:orderId`
 - Get order by order id